armeen05/assignment/README.md

 # assignment
-chatbot which converts affirmative to present, present continuous and interrogative sentences.
+chatbot which converts affirmative of present and present continuous to negative and interrogative sentences.